I’ve met so many people who thought that reinforcing a door to keep the bad guys out is either expensive or time-consuming.

 Watch this video to see how door barricades work in real life:

-Instead of a door barricade (or in combination with that), you can use a security bar (aka door jammer) to secure your door from the inside.
+Instead of a door barricade (or in combination with that), you can use a security bar (aka door jammer) to reinforce your door from the inside to prevent a kick-in.

 7. Use a Horizontal Door Security Bar